Hosted on MSN

-The Oversight Board is getting ready to tackle a new pain point for Facebook and Instagram users as it looks to expand its ...
+The Oversight Board is getting ready to tackle a new pain point for Facebook and Instagram users.
+Up to now, users have been able to appeal content moderation decisions related to specific posts to ...

 Notre Dame’s Paolo Carozza argues that Big Tech’s influence is reshaping how we understand the human person — and says the ...